GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 session required pam_limits.so
 ```

 * Increase the FD limit to 65535.
-The system file limit
-is set in `/proc/sys/fs/file-max`.
+The system file limit is set in `/proc/sys/fs/file-max`.

-It is recommended to check the FD limit before increasing it,
-and if this limit is customized and more than default,
-we recommend using the higher one.
-The FD limit can be found using the below command.
+It is recommended to check the FD limit before increasing it.
+If this limit is customized and more than default, we recommend using the higher one.
+The FD limit can be found using the following command.

 ```
 # cat /proc/sys/fs/file-max